rcardin/rcardin.github.io/_drafts/and-monads-for-all-state-monad.markdown

 ## The problem

-Now that we defined our essential functions, we want to create another function that composes the following steps:
+Now that we defined our essential functions, we want to create another function that composes them to create a new use case:

  1. Selling all the stocks for a given company
  2. Using the sell's revenue, buying stocks of another company